-The Gabriola Room is located on the upper deck of the Union Jack and is one of our premium suites.
-It's perfect for couples who want to share a comfortable bed and have their own private head and shower.
+The Gabriola Room is one of our two premium suites and is located on the upper deck of the Union Jack.
+It's perfect for couples who want to share a comfortable bed and have their own private head (bathroom) and shower.

 - Private ensuite bathroom (head) with shower